 - Costume and Stage Designer for several theatrical productions in Johannesburg and Athens from 1993-2014

 Solo and group exhibitions in Johannesburg, South Africa, 1992 -1995

 Participate in group exhibitions in Nicosia, Cyprus, 1995-2007

 Participate in group exhibitions or paint on commission for companies, shops, or commercial productions 1995-present

 Her short stories are published in two books.
 The Road to Creative Writing 3 - Short Stories, 2013, Oselotos publication and Anthology of Short Stories, 2014, Graphomihani publication.

-Sophia Stella Soseilos is currently the K-12 Visual and Performing Arts Coordinator and the High school Art Teacher in ACS Athens.
-She is a Greek Cypriot who was born in Germany, lived in Cyprus studied in South Africa and moved to Greece in 1995.
+Sophia Stella Soseilos is currently the Arts Division Chair of the school as well as the High school Art Teacher and the IB Visual Arts Instructor.
+She is a Greek Cypriot who was born in Germany, lived in Cyprus, studied in South Africa and moved to Greece in 1995.
 Sophia Stella Soseilos has a passion for teaching Art.
 She embraces diversity, and has a great way of motivating and introducing creativity and design thinking into the education space.
 She is able to connect and communicate with her students.
 She defines targets and strategies and has the ability to convert vision to execution.

 Mr. Dimitropoulos is a Physical Education Teacher and Coordinator for Physical Education.
 He earned his Bachelor Degree in Physical Education from the University of Physical Education and Sport Science in Athens (1996) and then received his Masters Degree through an International Olympic Committee's Program (MEMOS - Executive Masters in Sports Organisation Management), from University of Lyon, France (2001).